 In co-insurance, several contracts of insurance are written under one policy.
 Each co-insurer has a separate contract of insurance with the insured, for the percentage of the risk they are covering.
-Under the de minimis *provision they are not allowed to apply the *de minimis *limits to the premium received under each co-insurance contract, but must apply them to the whole policy.
-This is because the co-insurers are, in effect, sharing a risk, and the ESC is targeted at entire risks where the related premium is *de minimis.
+Under the de minimis provision they are not allowed to apply the de minimis limits to the premium received under each co-insurance contract, but must apply them to the whole policy.
+This is because the co-insurers are, in effect, sharing a risk, and the ESC is targeted at entire risks where the related premium is de minimis.
 The lead co-insurer will normally be responsible for making the decision as to whether a mixed policy is de minimis.

 Previous page